 Mini Safari Made Special

-I had heard about camp being important for community building and for the success of the overall program.
+I had heard about camp is important for community building and for the success of the overall program.
 I have now seen it first-hand, and it is so true!
 Camp is a valuable time for our community of kids and caseworkers to continue to grow.
 Thank you to everyone who made Camp 2016 possible through your gifts to camp.